Skip to main content

 • Title: At the close of a sale, a title search is conducted to ensure that the seller has the rights to the property.
 A title contingency may allow the buyer to withdraw their contract should the ownership of the property come into question.

-• Buyer’s home sale: Oftentimes, a buyer may sell their home in order to purchase a new one.
+• Buyer’s home sale: Oftentimes, a buyer may sell their home to purchase a new one.
 A buyer’s home sale contingency may help protect the buyer from having to own two homes at once.
 It does this by making the purchase contingent on the sale of the buyer’s current home, usually by a specified date.
 If the buyer is unable to close the sale of their home by that date, the offer is rejected, and the sales contract is terminated.

 • Contingent no show: “Contingent no show" means that the seller has accepted the offer and that the property is no longer available for viewing.